steinmetzr/COMP278/Labs/Lab2.md

 Study this function table carefully in relation to the truth table above.
 We shrank down a truth table without losing information by noticing that a &oplus; b is the same as b if a is false, and a &oplus; b is the inverse of b if a is true.

 ## Exercises
+In git, pull a copy of my remote repository into your local repository.

+	cd COMP278
+	git pull upstream master
+	start .

-Complete the following exercises inside of Lab2solution.txt
+Complete the following exercises inside of Lab2solution.txt.
+Use a text editor such as Notepad++ or Sublime to complete these (not Word or WordPad!).

 1. Convert 1590 to binary.
 2. Convert 0b101110110 to decimal.